William Meggitt: Post World War I

 On 2 January 1922, in the 1922 New Year Honours, Meggitt was promoted from flying officer to flight lieutenant.
-He evidently served for some time overseas, as on 22 September 1923 he was posted to the School of Photography for course in engineering at the Royal Aircraft Establishment on his transfer to the Home Establishment.
+He served for some time at RAF Ramleh on Bristol Fighters with 14 Squadron, then on 22 September 1923 he was posted to the School of Photography for course in engineering at the Royal Aircraft Establishment on his transfer to the Home Establishment.
 He was posted to the RAF Depot on 1 September 1924, and on 6 September 1926 to the Station headquarters at RAF Upavon.